Formal Verification of Multi-Paxos for Distributed Consensus

-{ \mypar{Invariants about acceptors} For each acceptor, the first conjunct establishes the initial condition.
-The second conjunct says that each record in $accVoted$ has been voted for by the acceptor.
-The third conjunct states the other direction: if voted for, the acceptor must have a record for that slot in its $accVoted$.
-The last conjunct says that an acceptor does not vote for a value in any ballot higher than the highest it has seen per slot. \begin{myeqn} \end{myeqn} }
+The following predicate specifies invariants about acceptor processes.
+For each acceptor $a$, the first conjunct establishes the initial condition.
+The second conjunct says that $aBal[a]$ is higher than or equal to the ballot number of each triple in $aVoted[a]$ and $a$ has voted each triple in $aVoted[a]$.
+The third conjunct states that if acceptor $a$ has voted any value $v$ for slot $s$ in ballot $b$, then there is some triple $t$ in $aVoted[a]$ such that $t.bal\geq b$ and $t.slot=s$.
+The last conjunct says that acceptor $a$ has not voted for a value in any ballot higher than the highest it has seen per slot. \begin{myeqn} \end{myeqn} }